 I was then struck by the thought that this is also occurring within the IBD advocacy community.
 IBD advocates are planning campaigns, raising money, and putting programs in place, but they’re not actually spending any time with the IBD patients in the community.

-This isn’t occurring with all advocates, or even with all advocate groups, but I think it does occur with higher-profile organizations that may have a more “corporate” atmosphere.
+This isn’t occurring with all advocates, or even with all advocate groups, but I think it does occur with some companies organizations.
 This is not to say they aren’t doing great things – where would we be without programs and research?
-We wouldn’t get very far in the understanding of complicated auto-immune disorders like IBD.
-You are not going to get rich working in the non-profit sector, and the people who work in non-profit are generally choosing that industry because they want to make a difference in the lives of someone who has a chronic illness.
-In some cases, they may be chronically ill themselves (or have a family member who is), and that has spurred their interest in working with a non-profit.
+We wouldn’t get far in the understanding of complicated disorders like IBD.

-Even though those in non-profit groups seek to “do good” – and often do just that – there is this widening disconnect between what they do, and the people that they do it for.
-How much time is spent organizing fundraisers like walks or runs, galas or benefits, and how much is being spent actually talking to, and interacting with, the people who need the help?
+Even though those in non-profit groups and companies create products in support of IBD patients seek to “do good” – and often do just that – there is this widening disconnect between what they do, and the people that they do it for.
+How much time is spent organizing programs, creating apps and web sites, and planning fundraisers, and how much is being spent actually talking to, and interacting with, the people who need the help?

-Just like I am spending my time rushing around planning events for my kids but not actually being with my kids, advocacy groups are planning their next campaign without asking patients about their needs or their expectations.
-Obviously my volunteer efforts and those put forth by advocacy groups are necessary and needed, but the question is, are they going forward in the most effective way?
+Just like I am spending my time rushing around planning events for my kids but not actually being with my kids, some groups are planning their next campaign without asking patients about their needs or their expectations.
+Obviously advocacy is necessary and needed, but the question is, is everyone going forward in the most effective way?

 How Can We Find A Better Way Forward?

-I can think of several ways in which IBD advocacy groups can improve their effectiveness and include more of the things that patients find useful:
+I can think of several ways in which those who serve the IBD community can improve their effectiveness and include more of the things that patients find useful:

 - Advocacy is not a one-way street.
 Advocacy groups need to directly query patients on a regular basis to best understand what’s needed.
 In IBD, what is needed is not just improved diagnosis and treatments, but also education and emotional support.